 This is a 4 channel I2C Bus Multiplexer w/Grove and Pins.
-Expand your I2C bus into 4 with different voltages and different address spaces!Designed by SwitchDoc Labs, Ships from United States of America
+Expand your I2C bus into 4 with different voltages and different address spaces!Designed by SwitchDoc Labs in United States of America

 Video at bottom.
 Features: Converts one I2C bus (on Pi or Arduino) to 4 seperate I2C buses All four I2C busses can be run at 3.3V or 5.0V, independently LEDs indicate the status of each I2C Bus - ...Read More…